 Criminal Defense for Federal Sex Crime Cases

-So, if you or a loved one is looking at being prosecuted by the federal government, I've been doing this for almost three decades.
+So, if you or a loved one is considering being prosecuted by the federal government, I've been doing this for almost three decades.

 Suppose you were accused of a sex crime and arrested by a federal law enforcement agency or charged by a U.S. District Attorney.
-In that case, you need to retain an experienced federal sex crime defense lawyer.
+In that case, you must retain an experienced federal sex crime defense lawyer.

 I've handled many sex-related offenses at the state and federal levels.
-I suggest you come in, and we'll sit down and talk and get a game plan together discreetly in my office so that you can do everything you possibly can to protect your rights, your freedom, and your reputation.
+I suggest you come in, and we'll sit down and talk and get a game plan together discreetly in my office so that you can do everything possible to protect your rights, freedom, and reputation.

 I can provide you with crucial information about the federal laws regarding your case and communicate with federal agents and prosecutors to develop an effective defense strategy for the best possible outcome.